-- 8. The point at which the obligations discussed above might arise has been variously described as the "twilight zone", the "zone of insolvency" or the "vicinity of insolvency".
-Although a potentially imprecise concept, it is intended to describe a period in which there is a deterioration of the company's financial stability to the extent that insolvency has become imminent (i.e. where the company will generally be unable to pay its debts as they mature (recommendation 15 (a)) or unavoidable.
+8. The point at which the obligations discussed above might arise has been variously described as the "twilight zone", the "zone of insolvency" or the "vicinity of insolvency".
+Although a potentially imprecise concept, it is intended to describe a period in which there is a deterioration of the company's financial stability to the extent that insolvency has become imminent (i.e., where the company will generally be unable to pay its debts as they mature (recommendation 15(a)) or unavoidable.
 Determining exactly when the obligations arise is a critical issue for directors seeking to make decisions in a timely manner consistent with those obligations.
-Moreover, without a clear reference point, it would be difficult for directors to predict with confidence the point in time in the period before insolvency proceedings commence to which a court would have reference in considering an action for breach of those obligations. - 9.
-There are various possibilities for determining the time at which directors' obligations might arise in the period before commencement of insolvency proceedings and different approaches are taken.
+Moreover, without a clear reference point, it would be difficult for directors to predict with confidence the point in time in the period before insolvency proceedings commence to which a court would have reference in considering an action for breach of those obligations.

+9. There are various possibilities for determining the time at which directors' obligations might arise in the period before commencement of insolvency proceedings and different approaches are taken.
 One possibility may be the point at which an application for commencement of insolvency proceedings is made, arguably the possibility that delivers the most certainty.
-If, however, the insolvency law provides for automatic commencement of proceedings following an application or the gap between application and commencement is very short (see recommendation 18), this option will have little effect in terms of encouraging directors to take early action. - 10.
-Another possibility focuses on the obligations arising when a company is factually insolvent, which under some laws may occur well before an application for commencement of insolvency proceedings is made.
-Taking the general approach of the Guide, insolvency might be said to have occurred in fact when a company becomes unable to pay its debts as and when they fall due, or when a company's liabilities exceed the value of its assets (recommendation 15).
-A further possibility is when insolvency is imminent, i.e. where the company will generally be unable to pay its debts as they mature (recommendation 15(a)).
-These tests, however, are increasingly used in insolvency laws as commencement standards and in some States form the basis for imposing an obligation on directors to apply for commencement of insolvency proceedings within a specified period of time, usually rather short, after a company becomes insolvent.
-Accordingly, these tests are also unlikely to encourage appropriate steps to be taken at a sufficiently early time.
+If, however, the insolvency law provides for automatic commencement of proceedings following an application or the gap between application and commencement is very short (see recommendation 18), this option will have little effect in terms of encouraging directors to take early action.

-9 See UNCITRAL Legislative Guide, part one, chapter II, paragraphs 2-18.
+8 See part one, chap.
+II, paras.
+2-18.